The Real Cost of Living in Austin, TX in 2025

 Table of Contents

 Wondering if Austin fits your budget and lifestyle?
-From skyrocketing housing prices to surprising utility costs, we're uncovering what it really costs to call Austin home in 2025.
+From skyrocketing housing prices to surprising utility costs, we're uncovering what's the real cost of living in Austin in 2025.
 You might be shocked at what we found!

 As of November 2024, the median home price in Austin was just over $573,000, much higher than the national median of just over $406,000.
 In Travis County, which includes Austin and suburbs like Pflugerville, Manor, West Lake Hills, and Lago Vista, the median price is around $515,000.
 Meanwhile, Williamson County, home to areas like Round Rock, Cedar Park, Leander, Georgetown, and Hutto, has a median of just over $423,000.